France's education minister bans long robes in classrooms worn mainly by Muslims

 The 34-year-old Attal, appointed in July, was potentially moving into a minefield with his ban on long robes to “protect” secularism, prompted by growing reports of the garments in some classrooms around the country.
 Previous statements and laws on secularism have seeded acrimonious debate.

 “Our schools are continually tested.
 We know that,” Attal said at a news conference a week ahead of the start of the school year.
-He said that the wearing of abayas and khamis, a “new phenomenon,” has recently grown, and must be met with a firm response to tackle what sometimes amounts to “infringements, attempts at destabilization.”
+He said that the wearing of abayas and khamis had grown recently, and must be met with a firm response to tackle what sometimes amounts to “infringements, attempts at destabilization.”

 “We must stand together.
 We will stand together. ...
 The abaya has no place in school, no more than religious symbols,” Attal said, referring to the 2004 law which banned Muslim headscarves, Jewish kippas, large crosses and other “ostentatious” religious accoutrements from classrooms.

-French authorities have increasingly moved to defend secularism, a constitutional principle meant to guarantee religious neutrality, as society grows complex in a multicultural nation in which some French Muslims seek to show their religious identity.
-Authorities fear that religious symbols are a gateway to Islamic radicalism, while some Muslims feel stigmatized by efforts to make them conform.
+French authorities have increasingly moved to defend secularism, a constitutional principle meant to guarantee religious neutrality in a multicultural nation.
+Authorities fear that religious symbols are a gateway to Islamic radicalism, which has erupted in violence in France in the past.
+Some Muslims, however, feel stigmatized by efforts to make them conform.
 Islam is the second religion in France.

-A 2021 law against what officials refer to as “separatism” was aimed at further strengthening the French value of secularism, including among public servants.
-It gave new teeth to detection of signs of Islamic radicalism, notably by strengthening oversight of mosques, schools and sports clubs.
+A 2021 law against what officials refer to as “separatism” was aimed at further strengthening French secularism, notably by increasing oversight of mosques, schools and sports clubs to root out signs of Islamic radicalism.

 “For me, the abaya is not a religious garb.
 It’s a kind of fashion,” Abdallah Zekri, a leader of the French Council for the Muslim Faith, said on the news station BFMTV.
 The abaya is “a long and ample robe.
 It has nothing to do (with religion).”
 Zekri’s words reflected the position of his organization, that the abaya is not a religious sign for Muslims.